 In my opinion, it is slow and it just doesn’t have the same quality as the seasons that follow.

-With The Sopranos, I do not have this kind of problem.
-I can watch all of the way through, from the start of season one to end of season six.
+I do not have this kind of problem with The Sopranos.
+I can watch it all the way through, from the start of season one to the end of season six.

-In Breaking Bad, there are parts of season one where Bryan Cranston seems more like Hal out of Malcolm in the Middle than Walter White.
+In Breaking Bad, there are parts of season one where Bryan Cranston seems more like Hal from Malcolm in the Middle than Walter White.
 Especially the scenes where he is running around in the desert in his underwear.

 Basically, season one comes across as too comedic and “cheesy” for a crime drama.